Top 5 securities for merchant payment services

 3. Tap and pay POS systems

 Point of sale (POS) terminals or systems that accommodate mobile payments can provide benefits to both you and your customers.
 First, you offer your customers an increasingly important means of payment.
 Second, the mobile applications that your customers use, Apple Pay for example, come with their own built in security features—such as biometric identification (i.e. fingerprint) and/or some form of tokenization.
-The applications communicate securely with your terminal or system and then process the payment as with any other transaction.
+The applications communicate securely with your payment system and then process the payment as with any other transaction.

 4. PCI compliance tools